Coastal Flood Advisory issued for St.Thomas...St. John.. and Adjacent Islands by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Modoc County, Northeast Siskiyou and Northwest Modoc Counties by NWS
+Dense Fog Advisory issued for Central Gunnison and Uncompahgre River Basin by NWS

-Effective: 2023-02-13 13:17:00 PST Expires: 2023-02-13 18:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: USE EXTRA CAUTION WHEN DRIVING, ESPECIALLY IF OPERATING A HIGH PROFILE VEHICLE.
-SECURE OUTDOOR OBJECTS.
-Target Area: Modoc County; Northeast Siskiyou and Northwest Modoc Counties WIND ADVISORY REMAINS IN EFFECT UNTIL 6 PM PST THIS EVENING * WHAT...NORTHWEST WINDS 20 TO 30 MPH WITH GUSTS UP TO 45 MPH EXPECTED. * WHERE...KLAMATH BASIN AS WELL AS MOUNTAINS AND HIGHER TERRAIN IN EASTERN KLAMATH, LAKE AND MODOC COUNTIES.
-THIS INCLUDES KLAMATH FALLS, KENO, MERRILL, DORRIS, TULELAKE, NEWELL AND TIONESTA.
-THIS ALSO INCLUDES PORTIONS OF HIGHWAYS 66, 97, 140, AND 139 IN AND NEAR THE KLAMATH BASIN, HIGHER PORTIONS OF HIGHWAYS 299 NEAR CEDAR PASS, HIGHER PORTIONS OF HIGHWAY 140 EAST OF BLY AS WELL AS HIGHWAY 31 NEAR AND JUST SOUTH OF SUMMER LAKE. * WHEN...FROM NOON TODAY TO 6 PM PST THIS EVENING. * IMPACTS...GUSTY WINDS COULD BLOW AROUND UNSECURED OBJECTS.
-TREE LIMBS COULD BE BLOWN DOWN AND A FEW POWER OUTAGES MAY RESULT. * VIEW THE HAZARD AREA IN DETAIL AT HTTPS://WWW.WRH.NOAA.GOV/MAP/?WFO=MFR
+Effective: 2023-02-13 23:07:00 MST Expires: 2023-02-14 09:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Central Gunnison and Uncompahgre River Basin DENSE FOG ADVISORY IN EFFECT UNTIL 9 AM MST TUESDAY * WHAT...Visibility less than a quarter mile at times in dense fog. * WHERE...Central Gunnison and Uncompahgre River Basin. * WHEN...Until 9 AM MST Tuesday. * IMPACTS...Hazardous driving conditions due to low visibility.

 weather.gov